How to use Private Browsing in Safari on iPhone, iPad, and Mac

 As mentioned, Safari Private Browsing prevents your browser from storing your browsing history, searches, and cookies locally.
 However, it does not hide your IP address or encrypt your internet traffic.

 That means your internet service provider (ISP), network administrators, and certain websites can still track your online activities.
 In addition, if you're using public Wi-Fi or an unsecured network, third parties may be able to intercept your information.
+(BTW, you might also want to know how to fix "Your connection is not private" error.)

-If you want to keep surfing private and secure, Safari Private Browsing is not the only option.
+If you want to keep your browsing sessions private and secure, Safari Private Browsing is not the only option.
 You can start with virtual private networks (VPNs).
 The purpose of a VPN is to encrypt your connection to the Internet by routing your data traffic through a secure server in a location of your choice.
 This hides your IP address and makes it very difficult for anyone to monitor your online activities.

 Another common misconception about Safari Private Browsing is that it removes ads from websites you visit.
 This is not true.
 Instead, Safari Private Browsing makes it harder for ads to track you.
 To get no ads on the web, apps like AdLock are the perfect solution.
 It will block annoying, and often malicious, pop-ups, banners, and ads in your browser, so you can avoid viruses and browse the web safely — even on unsecured networks.